qiboteam/qibo/examples/qcnn_classifier/README.md

 - `nshots` (int):number of runs of the circuit during the sampling process (default=10000)
 - `method` (string): str 'classical optimizer for the minimization'.
 All methods from scipy.optimize.minmize are suported (default='Powell').

-To run an example ..., first to include necessary packages:
+Here is how we create QuantumCNN object.
+The user should include necessary packages:

 ```bash
 from qibo.models.qcnn import QuantumCNN